p-adams/pyxis/README.md

 <h2>Pyxis currently supports the following operations:</h2>

-1) `isEmpty` : test whether container is empty or not.
+1) `empty` : test whether container is empty or not.

 2) `clear` : empties container